asc-csa/ckanext-asc-csa/reporting/README.rst

 5. Follow the output of the execution.
 The script outputs an Excel spreadsheet.

 6. Open the spreadsheet.
 It contains all the datasets of the Open Data Portal.

+Follow these steps to update the data stewards:

+WARMING: Be careful before running this part.
+It updates the Open Data Portal.

+1. Open update_data_steward.py.
+Set the API_KEY with your own key.
+You cannot update the portal if you do not have one.

+2. Execute update_data_steward.py in your development environment (e.g. Spyder or PyCharm).

+3. Follow the output of the execution.
+The script updates the Open Data Portal.